5310/oci-rocm-base/README.md

 # rocm-base

-A relatively \"stock\" image with just enough dependencies to setup PyTorch-based \"AI\" apps on AMD ROCm compatible hosts in comfort.
+> A relatively stock image with just enough dependencies to setup PyTorch-based apps on AMD ROCm compatible hosts in comfort

 Built for and tested with rootless [Podman](https://podman.io/); version 4.5.1 (pre-installed on the Steam Deck from SteamOS 3.5) and 4.9.2